Scholarships for new students

 Please contact funding@sant.ox.ac.uk if you have a query or need further information about any of these scholarships.

-Angelines Scholarship: St Antony’s College offers a fees-only scholarship for an incoming graduate student from Latin America wishing to study for a one-year Master’s degree offered by the Oxford Department of International Development (ODID) in the academic year 2023-24.
-The scholarship is in partnership with ODID.
+St Antony’s College offers a full scholarship for an incoming graduate student from Latin America wishing to study for a degree offered by the Oxford Department of International Development (ODID) in the academic year 2024-25.

-The Angelines Scholarship is a joint initiative by St Antony’s and ODID and came from Professor Valpy FitzGerald who has been a central figure in academic life at both the College and Department since 1992.
+The Angelines DAC ODID Scholarship is a joint initiative by St Antony’s and ODID and came from Professor Valpy FitzGerald who has been a central figure in academic life at both the College and Department since 1992.
 The scholarship is named after his wife Angelines, who has been struggling with Alzheimer’s Disease.
-The scholarship will pay course fees only (academic year 2023/24).

-A committee at ODID will review the applications and award the Angelines Scholarship on merit.
+A committee at ODID will review the applications and award the St Antony’s Angelines DAC ODID Scholarship on academic merit.

 Research Centre and other scholarships